-Below are sample average prices (for simplicity, a 5-day safari is being compared):
+Below are sample average safari prices (for simplicity, a 5-day safari is being compared):

 2) Middle price range – You will stay in good tented lodges, partly luxury, partly mid-priced, nicely decorated, clean and spacious.
-The price is about US$2000 USD per person with a private driver and about US$1500 if you join a group.
+The price is about US $2000 USD per person with a private driver and about US $1500 per person if you join a group.

 Please refer to the BONUS section where I describe my own experience taking what I would describe as a “middle price range safari”.
-It was US$1200 per person for 3 days, but we had a private driver.
-Otherwise it would be cheaper (the day-by-day itinerary with timing, pictures etc is below in this post!)
+It was US $1200 per person for 3 days, but we had a private driver.
+Otherwise it would have been cheaper (the day-by-day itinerary with timing, pictures etc is below in this post!)

 3) Budget style safari – you will sleep in tents and have food prepared for you by a cook who will travel together with you in the jeep.
 You will share the jeep with other tourists.
-The approximate price of a budget safari for 5 days is about US$1000 per person.
+The approximate price for a budget safari for 5 days is about US $1000 per person.

-NOTE 1: it might be about 20% cheaper if you buy it at the place.
+NOTE 1: It might be about 20% cheaper if you book it at their location.
 Usually these kinds of companies are not even on the internet and you can only find them by stopping by their office.

-NOTE 2: Getting a safari right there is a good option only for travelers without a tight schedule.
-If you will be organizing the safari by yourself (without the use of the tour operator), it will be about US$2000 for 2 people for 3 days.
+NOTE 2: Booking a safari on site is a good option only for travelers without a tight schedule.
+If you organize the safari by yourself (without the use of a tour operator), it will be about US $2000 for 2 people for 3 days.
 Please read #7 to see why I don’t think this is the best option when it comes to Tanzania.